t54-labs/t54-labs-docs/docs/SDK & API/tledger-api.md

 Each project includes a **treasury agent** to manage the overall fund.
 And all the other instances of agent will be **autonomous agent**.
 Treasury Agent and Autonomous Agent are the only two type of agents so far.

 Centralized configuration including a high level daily transaction limit set by the developer.

+Project management can only be accessed through **tPortal**, our web based dashboard for developers.

 ## Agent